lina2360/HiSeqGan/README.md

 Here we use the [GHSOM](http://www.ifs.tuwien.ac.at/~andi/ghsom/) program provided by Vienna University of Technology.

-When you have executed the above instructions, you will generate data in `applications/$data/` folder.
+When you have executed the above instructions, you will generate data in the `applications/$data/` folder.

 - Before converting high-dimensional data into hierarchical data, please convert the data into a specific format (.in file). ex. [wm5-normalize_ghsom.in](./program/GHSOM/data/wm5-normalize_ghsom.in)